gabz75/nudge-express/README.md

 # Context

-After 4 years of frontend development and many years of RoB backend development, I created this project to learn/experiment with GraphQL and how to structure codebase in an node environment.
+This is a work in progress app to explore building an API within the node ecosystem and how it compares to my profesionnal experience building RoR APIs.

-Here is a non exhaustive list of things that I would like to improve:
+Here are few things that needs to be improve:
-- Move the resolves into a service layer to handle more complicated use-cases for CRUDing resources
+- Move the resolvers into a service layer to handle more complicated use-cases for CRUDing resources.
 - Improve factories for testing.
-At the moment I just drop tables at the end of each tests but ideally each tests should be wrapped into a transaction and automatically rollback every resources that have been created.
+Currently dropping tables after each test file.
+Room for improvement and wrap each tests into a transaction to programmatically rollback resources that have been created.
-- There are a couple of Polymorphic associations but they are more or less manually made Polymorphic: Investigate and cleanups!
+- Fix Polymorphic associations, too manual for now, either fix through sequelize or abstract the complexity somewhere else.
-- Make the API production, remove any dev configurations, etc.
+- More tests.
-- More than just integrations unit tests.
+- Documentation on the schema.
-- Document the database schema better.
+- Fix GraphQL performance issue with n+1 queries